AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/metadata-rules/metadata-rules-concept.md

 We recommend the following best practices to make it easier to add metadata to streams:

-- The easiest way to explicitly add metadata is at the time that streams are created.
-Therefore, whenever possible, OSIsoft recommends that metadata be added during stream creation.
+- The easiest way to explicitly add metadata is when streams are created.
+Whenever possible, OSIsoft recommends metadata be added during stream creation.
 - There may be situations where streams are created from an external source and you cannot explicitly include metadata fields.
 If possible, establish and apply a naming pattern for stream names that can be used with metadata rules.
 An example of a naming pattern is: {Region}.{Site}.{Equipment}.{Measurement}.
 Use delimiters to separate the parts in the naming pattern.
 - If possible, manually create a few streams with your proposed stream naming pattern.
 Then experiment with creating metadata rules to ensure that you can collect all of the metadata that you want from the stream name.
 Once you have confirmed that all of the metadata is captured in the stream name, then proceed with creating the remainder of your streams.

 ## Using metadata rules to add metadata to streams

-The following diagram shows metadata for two turbines named GEO1 and GEO2, each with three data streams.
+The following diagram shows metadata for two turbines named GEO1 and GEO2, each with three data streams:

 - The color-coded data streams show the specific data each stream is tracking, which is detailed in the Stream Metadata column.
 - The basic description of the stream data is encoded in the stream name.
 For example, for the third stream in the table, the metadata rule translated, GEO1_P.ACT_PV, into meaningful information.
 You see that GEO1 is the name of the turbine and that Active Power is the measurement in this stream.